Rafe Spall: Career

 Spall has frequently collaborated with Edgar Wright, appearing in his films Shaun of the Dead, Hot Fuzz and The World's End with Simon Pegg and Nick Frost.
 Spall was also in Wright's segment in the 2007 Quentin Tarantino and Robert Rodriguez film Grindhouse.
 In 2007, Spall performed for the first time with his father in the ITV adaptation of A Room with a View playing father and son.

 In 2011, Spall starred in the romantic tragedy movie One Day opposite Anne Hathaway.
 In 2012, Spall portrayed Canadian author Yann Martel in the Academy Award-winning drama film Life of Pi, directed by Ang Lee.
 The film was a critical and financial success, winning four Academy Awards and making over $600 million at the box office.
 In 2013, he played the newlywed husband in I Give It a Year, a comedy about the trials and tribulations of a couple during their first year of marriage.

-In 2014, Spall appeared in the coming-of-age drama X+Y, alongside Asa Butterfield and Sally Hawkins, and the seasonal family comedy Get Santa.
+In 2014, Spall appeared in the coming-of-age drama X+Y, alongside Asa Butterfield and Sally Hawkins, the seasonal family comedy Get Santa, and "White Christmas", an episode of the anthology series Black Mirror.
 In 2015, he played John Hancock in the History Channel three-part series, Sons of Liberty, alongside Jim Broadbent, and appeared in the Academy Award-winning biographical comedy-drama The Big Short, alongside Christian Bale, Brad Pitt, Ryan Gosling and Steve Carell.
 Also that year, Spall played Harry Price in Harry Price: Ghost Hunter, ITV's adaptation of Neil Spring's debut novel, The Ghost Hunters.
 The film aired on ITV1 on 27 December.

-Spall portrayed Eli Mills in Jurassic World: Fallen Kingdom (2018), the fifth instalment of Steven Spielberg's Jurassic Park series, and directed by The Impossible helmer J. A. Bayona.
+In 2018, Spall portrayed Eli Mills in Jurassic World: Fallen Kingdom, and in 2019, had supporting roles in science-fiction action film Men in Black: International and biographical legal drama Just Mercy.
 Since 2020, Spall has a leading role in the Apple TV+ comedy series Trying, opposite Esther Smith and Imelda Staunton.
-The first season premiered on 1 May 2020.
-The second season premiered on 12 May 2021.
-He also played DS Bailey in the 2020 BBC drama The Salisbury Poisonings.
+Also in 2020, he played DS Nick Bailey in the biographical BBC miniseries The Salisbury Poisonings.

+In 2021, Spall co-starred with Zahra Newman in the Australian romantic comedy Long Story Short.
+In 2022, he played David Melmont in the BBC Two/Amazon Prime Video revisionist Western miniseries The English, and portrayed Atticus Finch in the West End production of Aaron Sorkin's To Kill a Mockingbird.
+In 2024, he appeared in the films William Tell and Rich Flu, while the following year saw him take a supporting role in the Apple TV+ crime drama Smoke.
+In 2026, in addition to the upcoming fifth season of Trying, he starred in three new television series: Riz Ahmed's Prime Video dramedy Bait, Sky Atlantic crime drama Under Salt Marsh, and ITVX espionage thriller Secret Service.

+Spall will lead the cast of Steven Moffat's Channel 4 political comedy-drama Number 10, playing the role of the British Prime Minister.
+In 2027, he will star as Sherlock Holmes in the Sky series The Death of Sherlock Holmes.

+He was cast as Arthur Weasley.